edward-murrell/tdd7/docs/README.md

 When this function is being tested, a set of stub functions such as *node_load()* that call the the mock framework is loaded in the same namespace as the tested function.
 The test data is loaded into the test framework.
-When the tesed function is run, it will call the stub functions instead of the core functions, and the apropriate mock data will be returned.
+When the tested function is run, it will call the stub functions instead of the core functions, and the appropriate mock data will be returned.

 # Concepts